 Teams of students are challenged in the program's global consulting practicum to conduct research and develop innovative ideas to contribute to their client's strategy.
 Students examine the challenges that industries and companies face as a result of globalization.
 They answer questions about specific industry growth drivers, strategies for global expansion, sources of competitive advantage in a global context, and more.

-Dr. Mark Wellman is the faculty champion for the Global Consulting Fellows program.
-Dr. Wellman has led more than 1,000 undergraduates on short-term study abroad courses to the United Arab Emirates, Australia, New Zealand, Singapore, Vietnam, Cambodia, Thailand, and Malaysia.
-He also leads students on an annual West Coast Innovation Immersion course (Silicon Valley, Seattle, Portland, etc.).
-Not only will students in this program have the option of joining Dr. Wellman on one of these excursions, but all students will benefit from his vast network of domestic and global professional leaders whom he invites into the classroom as guest speakers.
+Mark Wellman is the faculty champion for the Global Consulting Fellows program.
+Wellman has led more than 1,000 undergraduates on short-term study abroad courses to the United Arab Emirates, Australia, New Zealand, Singapore, Vietnam, Cambodia, Thailand, and Malaysia.
+He also leads students on an annual west coast innovation immersion course to Silicon Valley, Seattle, Portland etc. Not only will students in this program have the option of joining Wellman on one of these excursions, but all students will benefit from his vast network of domestic and global professional leaders whom he invites into the classroom as guest speakers.

 - BMGT 466F (Global Strategy) — Fall

 - BMGT 468P (Fellows Program Practicum in Global Business) — Spring

 Examples of companies where Global Consulting fellows have interned or received full-time offers:

 - Open to all business majors.
 You may apply if you are in the process of applying to Smith as an internal transfer student, but fellows admission would be contingent upon admission to the Smith School.